2007 Rugby World Cup: Knockout stage

 From this stage onwards, the tournament adopted a knockout format comprising eight fixtures: four quarter-finals, two semi-finals, a bronze medal match, and the final.
 The winner and runner-up from each of the four pools advanced to the quarter-finals.
 Pool winners were drawn against opposite pool runners-up in the quarter-finals, e.g. the winner of Pool A faced the runner up of Pool B, and the winner of Pool B faced the runner-up of Pool A.

-Each match in the knockout stage must conclude in a victory.
-If, after eighty minutes of normal play, a match results in a draw, further play is made to determine an outright winner.
-Initially, there will be two periods of extra time, 10 minutes each way; if there is no winner after this, then play proceeds to a single 10-minute period of 'sudden death' play.
-If the contest is unresolved after a total 110 minutes of open play, the winner will be determined by a placekicking competition.
+In the knockout stage, if a match resulted in a draw after 80 minutes of normal play, further periods would be played to determine an outright winner.
+Initially, there would be two periods of extra time, 10 minutes each way; if there was no winner after this, then play would proceed to a single 10-minute period of "sudden death".
+If the contest was unresolved after a total 110 minutes of open play, the winner would be determined by a placekicking competition.

 Effect on 2011 qualification

-In a change from the format of the previous tournament, the top three teams in each pool would qualify for the 2011 World Cup in New Zealand; previously, only the eight quarter-finalists gained an automatic place in the following tournament.
+In a change from the format of the previous tournament, the top three teams in each pool would qualify for the 2011 Rugby World Cup in New Zealand; previously, only the eight quarter-finalists gained an automatic place in the following tournament.